nkaush/distributed-transactions/README.md

 ## Running Instructions:

 1. To start up a server, run `./server [node id] [path to config]`.
 Our system requires that `[node id]` be a single character (as described in the documentation).
 The system will repeatedly attempt to connect all nodes within 60 seconds.
-If not all nodes join within that time, the server executable will exit.
+If the nodes do not join within that time, the server executable will exit.
 2. To start a client, run `./client [client id] [path to config]`.
 Our system DOES NOT use the `[client id]` field but it is kept in place to comply with the requirements.
 Thus, the `[client id]` field does not need to be unique across different transactions.
 The client will generate error message logs when it encounters TCP connection errors or when it receives invalid input.
-To prevent these errors from printing, run the client executable as follows: `./client [client id] [path to config] 2> /dev/null`.
+To prevent these errors from printing to the terminal, run the client executable as follows: `./client [client id] [path to config] 2> /dev/null`.

 ## Design: